BenevolentBactrians/Greenfield/README.md

   ## Synopsis

-Hump Day is a weekly task manager that allows users to store and view tasks for a given week or day and track their progress.
+Hump Day is a weekly task manager and productivity tool that helps users crate and view daily tasks and track their progress.

-Users can create a task with a specific date and time range and can mark it as completed.
+Users can create tasks with a specific date and time range, add them to their weekly overview and mark tasks as completed or deleted.

+Throughout the week, users can track their own progress adding and completing tasks by checking their progress chart.

 Additional tools include:
 - Note pad for easy addition of notes
 - Rubber Ducky displays inspirational quotes when clicked
-- Pomodoro timer
+- Pomodoro timer set to 25 and 5 minute laps
-- Chart of task completion progress
+- Chart for tracking task completion and progress

 ## Functionality